Tilko/SerDesJavaDataModelGenerator/README.md

  - Multiple `List` types are possible, but the set formed by all their content types must pass the current validation rules (recursion).
  - Only one `Map` type (or `Dict`) can be present among the alternatives, and if there is one, no `class` type can be present.
  - Multiple `class` types can be present, but their property names must be sufficient to recognize which type corresponds to any Yaml/JSON instance of one of those classes
    (the types of the properties are ignored in this validation).
-The order of the classes type might matter, for example, the type expression `oneOf(A, B)` with:
+The order of the classes type may matter, for example, the type expression `oneOf(A, B)` with:
    ```yaml
    A:
      a:...